-To configure the Reporting REST service cache you you can choose between the available storage implementations - REST Service storage.
+To configure the Reporting REST service cache you can choose between the available storage implementations - REST Service Storage Settings.
 The cache storage settings must be considered with the type of hosting of the Reporting REST Service.

 The following actions are performed on displaying a report in the HTML5 Report Viewer:

 On loading the page with the HTML5 Viewer, the viewer sends a request to the Reporting REST service to cache a viewer with an unique clientId;

 The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for information about visible parameters;

 The Reporting REST service resolves the received string description to a valid server-side report source object through its report resolver set in the service's configuration.
 Then the service returns JSON serialized information about the report's ReportParameters collection.
 The HTML5 Viewer generates its Parameters Area based on the information for visible report parameters, their types and default|initial values;

 The client-side report source (report description as a string and parameters collection in a JSON formatted string) is sent to the Reporting REST service in a request for registering the report instance on the server;

 The Reporting REST service resolves the received string description to a valid server-side report source object through its report resolver set in the service's configuration.
 Then the service caches the server-side report source with an unique instanceId for the current clientId;

 The viewer sends a request for creating a document with appropriate rendering format.
 The service adds a cache entry for the document with an unique documentId for the current instanceId;